Brunch & Batter

 • Add up to 1 cup of fruit such as blueberries, chopped apples, or pears.
 Baking time may need to be adjusted.

-Overhead of coffee cake on a flowered plate with a fork on the side.
+A slice of coffee cake on a floured plate with a fork to the left.

 FAQ